larsjuhljensen/JensenLab/_pages/training_textmining.md

 One of the abstracts (Yoshioka et al., 2005) reveals a possible link between the two bacteria and oral inflammatory response: Parvimonas micra can bind to lipopolysaccharides on Gram-negative bacteria such as Fusobacterium nucleatum and thereby induce inflammatory response.
 This publication was missed by the PubMed query, because Parvimonas micra is referred to under its older name Peptostreptococcus micros.
 The species is thus mentioned, but a search for its current name will not retrieve it.

 Open the abstract by Yoshioka et al. in PubMed and run EXTRACT on it.
 Inspect the tagging of Peptostreptococcus micros.

+_Which name is listed for the species in the popup?_

 ### 2.2 Retrieval of literature linking taxa to a disease